-The holidays are getting closer and closer you still have no clue what to give to your beloved ones?
+The holidays are getting closer and closer, yet you still have no clue what to give to your loved ones?
 Lighten your load with these low-stress gift ideas and strategies from Josie Ortega.

 The Burden Of Giving A Gift

 Friends, I have been a gift-giving failure more times than I’d like to admit.

 As a non-expert, with less than a week until Christmas, I want to offer a few ideas that might relieve the pressure you’re feeling to find THE perfect present for EVERYONE on your list.

 This post is only for those of you who haven’t thoughtfully selected gifts, based on a profound understanding of your loved ones’ hopes and deepest desires.
 Perhaps you’ve been an excellent listener throughout the year, making notes when family members and friends casually mention interests or items they’d like.